nataliemcheng/flood-prediction/README.md

 4. Geospatial Visualization:
 - An interactive map shows the geographical distribution of flood occurrences across South Asia, with clusters identifying high-risk areas.

+# Description of Data Processing and Modeling

+1. Data Preprocessing:
+- Categorical features (Land Cover and Soil Type) were one-hot encoded to convert them into numerical format.
+- To address class imbalance, the dataset was balanced using RandomUnderSampler, ensuring equal representation of flood and no-flood cases.
+- Numerical features were standardized using StandardScaler to ensure all variables were on the same scale.
+- Recursive Feature Elimination (RFE) was applied to select the top 10 most predictive features for the model, reducing dimensionality.

+2. Modeling:
+- Three machine learning models were trained: Logistic Regression, Random Forest, and XGBoost.
+- Logistic Regression performed best with an accuracy of 50.40% and a ROC-AUC score of 51.08%, making it the final model.
+- The Logistic Regression model was fine-tuned using GridSearchCV, optimizing hyperparameters (C for regularization strength and solver type).
+The best configuration achieved an accuracy of 50.27% and a ROC-AUC score of 51.08%.

+3. Reason for Choosing Logistic Regression:
+- Despite the low accuracy, Logistic Regression showed the most consistent performance and was interpretable for this problem.
+- Fine-tuning focused on improving generalization without overfitting, which is critical for datasets with limited predictive signals.

+# Results

+The following results summarize the model performance and insights gained:

+1. Model Evaluation:
+- Logistic Regression: Accuracy = 50.40%, ROC-AUC = 51.08%
+- Random Forest: Accuracy = 48.58%, ROC-AUC = 48.94%
+- XGBoost: Accuracy = 50.22%, ROC-AUC = 49.70%

+2. Key Observations:
+- Logistic Regression achieved the highest accuracy and ROC-AUC, making it the final model.
+- The dataset’s low accuracy could be attributed to:
+    - Limited Predictive Power: Environmental features may not fully capture the complexity of flood occurrence.
+    - Data Quality: The dataset may contain noise or insufficient resolution for certain features.
+    - Model Assumptions: Logistic Regression assumes linear relationships, which may not entirely align with real-world flood dynamics.
+- Why We Chose Logistic Regression:
+    - Logistic Regression was selected because it achieved the highest accuracy (50.40%) and ROC-AUC score (51.08%) compared to Random Forest and XGBoost.
+    - Logistic Regression is interpretable and suitable for binary classification tasks like this one.
+It also allows for easier fine-tuning and analysis of feature importance.

+3. Visualizations:
+- The heatmap revealed that certain ranges of Rainfall and Water Level increase flood risk.
+- Geospatial analysis identified specific regions in South Asia prone to flooding, aligning with historical flood patterns.

+# Why Accuracy Was Low

+1. Dataset Limitations:
+- The dataset may lack sufficient predictive power.
+For instance, some features like rainfall or water level alone may not fully explain flood occurrences.
+- Potential noise or inaccuracies in the dataset could be affecting model performance.
+- Missing important environmental factors, such as elevation, river discharge, or land slope, may hinder the model’s ability to capture flood patterns.

+2. Linear Assumptions of Logistic Regression:
+- Logistic Regression assumes a linear relationship between features and the target variable, which may not align with the complex and non-linear nature of flood dynamics.

+3. Small Sample Size:
+- While undersampling balanced the classes, it also reduced the number of samples available for training, possibly leading to overfitting or underperformance.

+# Future Improvements

+To improve model performance and better understand flood risks:

+1. Enhanced Data Collection:
+- Include additional features such as elevation, river flow rates, or satellite imagery for better predictive power.
+- Ensure higher resolution and accuracy in collected environmental data.
+- Collect additional features like elevation, river discharge, satellite imagery, or seasonal data to capture more predictive signals.
+- Increase the dataset size or resolution to reduce noise and improve generalization.
+- Collaborate with experts in hydrology or climate science to identify and include key variables affecting flood risk.

+2. Modeling Techniques:
+- Experiment with non-linear models (e.g., Support Vector Machines or Neural Networks) to capture complex interactions between features.
+- Use ensemble methods like Gradient Boosting for improved performance.

+3. Temporal Analysis:
+- Analyze trends over time by incorporating historical flood data and using time-series forecasting techniques.

+4. Explore Non-Linear Models:
+- Use algorithms like Support Vector Machines, Gradient Boosting, or Neural Networks to model non-linear relationships between features and flood occurrences.

+5. Temporal Analysis:
+- Incorporate time-series data to analyze trends and seasonal variations in floods, which could improve predictions.

+6. Feature Engineering:
+- Create interaction terms (e.g., Rainfall × Water Level) or polynomial features to capture more complex relationships.

+# Conclusion
+This project demonstrated the application of machine learning to predict flood risks in South Asia.
+Despite low accuracy, the findings highlight the potential for environmental data to inform flood prediction models.
+The interactive visualizations provide valuable insights for policymakers and researchers, and the framework can be further improved with additional data and modeling techniques.

 # Midterm Report:
 YOUTUBE LINK: https://www.youtube.com/watch?v=OuV1QngPClg